durbin-164/durbin-164.github.io/content/project-section/oxynet/index.md

 ---
-title: Oxynet a Deep Learning Framework Copy
+title: Oxynet a Deep Learning Framework
 summary: This is a learning purpose toy Deep Learning Framework from scratch to understand how automatic differentiation work and how a deep learning framework like Pytorch, Tensorflow, etc, work

 headless: false